 When you reach the one-month milestone of puppy ownership, you’ll already be neck-deep in the adventure.
 At this stage, your puppy is a bundle of fun and energy.
 To sustain this verve and physicality, it’s essential that you feed your puppy a well-balanced diet that is high in proteins.
 The ASPCA recommends that when you feed your puppy, each meal should be made up of at least 25-30% protein.
 This puppy food recommendation might mean supplementing your puppy’s food with an additional source of protein like raw meat to ensure that you are hitting exactly the mark you need for optimal puppy nutrition.

 The best-recommended sources of raw meat protein include:

 The above are not only high in protein but also tend to be more easily digestible for developing puppies.

 Moving on to Solid Ground

-By week 6, your puppy should be fully weaned and gradually introduced to solid foods.
-This change can be somewhat of a shock to their digestive system, which can lead to some unpleasant bodily responses.
-Don’t worry, it’s normal, they’re simply adjusting to their new diet.
+By week 6, your puppy should be fully weaned and gradually introduced to solid food.
+This solid food change can be somewhat of a shock to their digestive system, which can lead to some unpleasant dog digestive issues and bodily responses.
+Don’t worry, it’s normal, they’re simply adjusting to their new adult dog food diet.
 However, there are measures you can take to ease the shift to solid foods in your dog’s diet.
 Consider giving them nutritional supplements to keep their digestive tract healthy:

-- Zinc and Magnesium – Both have a bountiful positive affect on their maturing digestive systems
+- Zinc and Magnesium – Both have a bountiful positive effect on their maturing digestive systems

 - Vitamin D – Helps to strengthen bones and teeth, allowing them to chew more comfortably and naturally